-This is a cooperative dual degree program in which the student spends approximately three years at Oakwood University and approximately two years at the University of Alabama in Huntsville (UAH) or the University of Alabama in Birmingham (UAB).
+This is a cooperative dual degree program in which the student spends approximately three years at Oakwood University and approximately two years at the University of Alabama in Huntsville (UAHuntsville) or the University of Alabama in Birmingham (UAB).
 Following the successful completion of all requirements, the student will be awarded the Bachelor of Science degree in Applied Mathematics from Oakwood University.
-The student will also receive the Bachelor of Science degree in Engineering from UAH or UAB in one of the following areas: civil engineering, computer engineering, electrical engineering, industrial and systems engineering, materials engineering, or mechanical engineering.
+The student will also receive the Bachelor of Science degree in Engineering from UAHuntsville or UAB in one of the following areas: aerospace engineering, civil engineering, computer engineering, electrical engineering, industrial and systems engineering, mechanical engineering, or optical engineering.